bejocama/bejocama/README.md

 BEJOCAMA - A C++ functional extension library
 =============================================

-For the Impatient Reader
+For the impatient Reader
 ------------------------

 The main goal of this activity is to provide a *tool*, that helps to obtain a linear coding style.
-The linearity is often broken by
+The linearity of the code is often broken by

  * if statements
  * loops
  * parallelism

-Even if that *tool* has a functional character, the idea is not to make C++ to be a functional language.
+The analysis of this starting motivation leads to code sequencing problem.
+A deeper look inside this problem offers an additional possibility of information hiding.

+That the whole story ends up in functional considerations comes from the close connection between the terms "code sequencing" and "function composition".

 Status
 ------